 Preliminary statistics of population changes is released quarterly always at the end of the month following the previous quarter.
 Summary data of monthly population changes an population is released every month three weeks after the end the month.
-Preliminary population statistics by municipality are available by month.
-Monthly statistics of population changes by municipality is chargeable statistics and it is released monthly.
+Preliminary population statistics by municipality are available quarterly.
+Monthly statistics of vital statistics by municipality is chargeable statistics and it is released monthly.

-5. Accessibility and transparency/clarity of data
+Accessibility and transparency/clarity of data